ARTICLE I. NAME

 Single-Seat, Multi-Choice Races:

-For all single-seat, multi-choice races with more than one candidate (such as Mayor, District Attorney, City Attorney, Sheriff, Treasurer, Assessor-Recorder, and Supervisor), all eligible candidates will appear on one ballot and voting members may use rank choice voting to indicate their first choice, second choice and third choice.
+For all single-seat, multi-choice races with more than one eligible candidate as outlined in SF Election Code Sec.13.102(b) (such as Mayor, District Attorney, City Attorney, Sheriff, Treasurer, Assessor-Recorder, Public Defenders and members of the Board of Supervisors), all eligible candidates will appear on one ballot and voting members may use rank choice voting to indicate their first choice, second choice and third choice.

 Multi-Seat, Multi-Choice Races: